chrisns/talks/ProactiveClusterAutoscalingInKubernetes.md

 But what about the size of the worker nodes

 What kind of instance types can you use to build the cluster?
-Nowadays the cloud vendors make almost every instance type available to be part of a cluster now, so you've got free choice.
+Nowadays the cloud vendors make almost every instance type available to be part of a cluster, so you've got free choice.
 There's a catch, though.
 -->